instructure/gergich/README.md

 ## Usage

 Run `gergich help` for detailed information about all supported commands.
-In your build scripts, you'll typically be using `gergich comment` and `gergich publish`.
+In your build scripts, you'll typically be using `gergich comment`, `gergich capture` and `gergich publish`.
 Comments are stored locally in a sqlite database until you publish.
 This way you can queue up comments from many disparate processes.
 Comments are published to `HEAD`'s corresponding patchset in Gerrit (based on Change-Id + `<sha>`)

 ### `gergich comment <comment_data>`